bem/bem-sdk/packages/cell/README.md

 Representation of identifier of a part of [BEM entity](https://en.bem.info/methodology/key-concepts/#bem-entity).

-BEM Cell consists of the [BEM entity name](https://github.com/bem/bem-sdk/tree/master/packages/entity-name), technology and layer.
+BEM Cell consists of the [BEM entity name][entity-name], technology and layer.

 [![NPM Status][npm-img]][npm]